intel/transfer-learning/notebooks/README.md

 # Transfer Learning Notebooks

+## Environment setup and running the notebooks

+Use the [setup instructions](setup.md) to install the dependencies required to run the notebooks.

 This directory has Jupyter notebooks that demonstrate transfer learning with and without Intel® Transfer Learning Tool.
 All of the notebooks use models from public model repositories and leverage optimized libraries [Intel-optimized TensorFlow](https://pypi.org/project/intel-tensorflow/)